studygolang/gctt-godoc/Source/math/big/big.md

 the string prefix determines the actual conversion base.
 A prefix of ``0x'' or ``0X'' selects base 16; the ``0'' prefix selects base 8, and a ``0b'' or ``0B'' prefix selects base 2.
 Otherwise the selected base is 10.

+For bases <= 36, lower and upper case letters are considered the same: The letters 'a' to 'z' and 'A' to 'Z' represent digit values 10 to 35.
+For bases > 36, the upper case letters 'A' to 'Z' represent the digit values 36 to 61.

 <a id="exampleInt_SetString"></a>
 Example: